huguessK/EcomProject/README.md

 - recap of products added to cart and total price
 - navigate on the different pages of the site
 - dynamic update of the cart when a product is added or removed
-- possibility to subscribe to the newsletter and get a promo code
+- possibility to subscribe to the newsletter and get a discount
 - create a payment gateway using paypal SDK
+- added faq, about and contact pages

 tasks to be performed:

 - store the invoices (after payment) in the account so that the user can consult the orders placed at any time.
-- a contact page
 - site to be responsive